KannonZenetism/zenetism-field-physics/the-zenetist-canon/foundational-disciplines/structural-mythophysics.md

 Its core commitments are:

-- Reality is structured through a **dual-tree lattice** of centropic / entropic motion.
+- Reality is structured through a **bifurcal lattice** of centropic / entropic motion.
 - Myths refract this structure through **symbolic compression**, **cultural translation**, and **layer conflation**.
 - Archetypes correspond to **hypostatic strata**, not merely to psychological motifs.
 - Conflict narratives often encode **structural opposition**, not merely moral drama.